 …but are you aware there’s something that can lower them?

-Online sales on Black Friday 2018 reached $6.2 Billion, which is almost 28% growth year-over-year!
-Cyber Monday was even more impressive, bringing in $7.9 Billion of revenue (a 19% increase).
-According to the Deloitte’s 2019 Holiday Retail Survey, this year customers plan to spend, on average, $420 between these two days - and 88% of them plan to spend the same amount, or even more.
+Amidst the COVID-19 pandemic, online sales on Black Friday 2020 reached $9 Billion in the United States, which is almost 21.6% growth year-over-year!
+Cyber Monday was even more impressive, bringing in $10.8 Billion of revenue (a 15% increase on 2019).
+According to the Digital Commerce 360’s projections, this year customers in the U.S plan to spend $36.4B over the course of the Cyber 5 (Thanksgiving to Cyber Monday).
 This sales madness is probably what most retailers are waiting for, but they have to remember - without proper prevention, Black Friday weekend may easily turn into a Black Fraudday weekend.

 Working closely with e-Commerce and Travel companies, we observe fraud seasonality, and the numbers seem to confirm it.
 Let’s take Great Britain as an example; according to TSB Bank, a staggering 24% of people who shopped online on Black Friday weekend experienced fraud attempts.
 Why are these rates so high?
 To better understand this phenomenon, we should consider three common aspects: